by Amanda Rose Newton

 Your best defense is to be prepared!
 Following the recommended practices for planting, watering, and fertilizing keeps your plants healthy and makes them less inviting to pests.

-Another way you can increase vigor is by following our bi-monthly regime of spraying the following concoction, known as the “witches’ brew” by our resident citrus expert.
+Perhaps the next most important way to increase vigor and maintain the health of your citrus is by following our every two-weeks regimen of spraying the foliage thoroughly with the following concoction, known as a “witches’ brew” by our resident citrus expert.
 It consists of three products:

 - Captain Jack’s Dead Bug Brew for the bugs

-- Genysis for mobility inside the leaf and for the power to rainproof the above in 30 minutes
+- Genysis gets the products above inside the leaf and rainproof in 30 minutes

-*Mixing ratio: 4 tbs Captain Jacks, 2 tbs Nutritional, and 1 tbs Genysis per gallon of Water
+*Mixing ratio: 4 tbs Captain Jacks, 2 tbs Grow Scripts, and 1 tbs Genysis per gallon of water.

-These three combined offers continuous protection against harmful pests like leaf miners, or worse, the citrus psyllid, as well as provide an extra dose of quality nutrients biweekly.
+These three combined provide continuous protection against harmful pests like leafminers, or worse, the citrus psyllid, as well as provide an extra dose of quality nutrients biweekly.

 Feeding Your Tree

-Growing citrus successfully can be done, but preventative and ongoing steps are required to meet that goal.
+Growing citrus can be successful, but preventative and ongoing steps are required to meet that goal.